Message from our CEO, Jill Easterbrook

 Since the early days of Boden, working with people who understand who we are as a brand and our values as a company has been fundamental to our success.
 We select our suppliers and factories around the world based on their expertise, workmanship and attention to detail.
 We consider these suppliers as partners and, where we can, cultivate long-term relationships that support the delivery of beautiful clothes for our customers.

 We want you to know who’s making your clothes, they’re a vital part of our operation, and that’s why we published our first-tier factory list in May 2018.
-You can find it here.
+We’re updating it every six months, click here for the latest update.

 By their nature, global supply chains are extremely complex and it’s no small challenge to map them.
 We have been gathering data from our product suppliers in order to trace our supply chains down and across the tiers.
 This is a work in progress and we will be sharing how we are getting on with you as we continue on this journey.